tylerlim/Tech-Stocks-using-Time-Series-Analysis-/README.md

 # Malaysia Tech Stocks using Time Series Analysis
-Moving average of Malaysia stock market in Python using pandas, pandas_datareader, YFinance and datetime
+Time Series of Malaysia stock market in Python using pandas, pandas_datareader, YFinance and datetime

 ## Installation